kevincui5/translator_tf/README.md

       # Return a dict mapping metric names to current value
       return {**{'loss': loss}, **{m.name: m.result() for m in self.metrics}}
 ```
-Here, teacher's force is used, just like the original Keras tutorial, where ground truth at time step t is extracted and feed in as decoder's input.
+Here, teacher's forcing is used, just like in the original Keras tutorial, where ground truth at time step t is extracted and feed in as decoder's input.
 ```
 def forward_pass(self, inp, targ):
       enc_output, enc_hidden, enc_cell = self.encoder(inp) #inp shape (batch_size, Tx)